yuzu-mirror/dynarmic/readme.md

 If you want to use them, then specify `-fno-operator-names` option to gcc/clang.

 ### News
+- vnni instructions such as vpdpbusd supports vex encoding.
 - (break backward compatibility) `push(byte, imm)` (resp. `push(word, imm)`) forces to cast `imm` to 8(resp.
 16) bit.
 - (Windows) `#include <winsock2.h>` has been removed from xbyak.h, so add it explicitly if you need it.
 - support exception-less mode see.
 [Exception-less mode](#exception-less-mode)